msuh/PeerComm/clientServer/README.md

 $node server.js

 To run clients:
-Open multiple index.html pages and try connecting using their IDs.
+Open multiple index.html pages, and all peers accessing the same url should automatically create a network of peerGroups

 -------------------------------